The Vault

 but automation made it easy.

-Embedding everything directly started slowing the site down — multiple embeds loaded at once, making the experience heavy and laggy.
+Embedding everything directly started to slow the site down, since multiple embeds were loading at once and making the experience feel heavy and laggy.

 How data is flowing across the site